 Although the cayuco crisis had ended, national budget cuts to AC s have reduced the budgetary capabilities of the Canary Islands to facilitate the integration of migrants.
 As the AC had less resources, lower level of governments ended up filling the gap.
 Unique to the Canary Islands is a lower level of government called cabildos.
 This level of government emerged following the conquest of the islands during late XV century and early XVI century, when Spaniards migrated to the archipelago.
 Because of their remote location, the Canary Islands required a more direct governance system and adopted the cabildos.
 The Spanish crown created a cabildo for each one of the seven islands to deal with each island’s issues separately.
 The Spanish national government and the Canary regional government have never decided to end the colonial legacy of cabildos because they represent an effective service for dealing directly with matters that affect each individual island, and because they are the most effective at addressing the problem of insularity.

-Cabildos do not share competence regarding immigration issues (Zapata, 2016).
 Most lower levels of government do not have their own sources of funds through taxation, but rather receive most funds with national government transfers.
 Unique to cabildos is that they have their own financial resources due to port taxes.
 The cabildo of Tenerife, in response to the high influx of migrants to the island, created an institution that would prove itself useful during the cayuco crisis and later when the euro crisis hit.
 This institution was OBITen, the Observatorio de la Inmigración de Tenerife, Tenerife’s Observatory for Migration.
-Jointly funded by the cabildo and the University of La Laguna in Tenerife, OBITen emerged as an attempt to deepen the knowledge, and consequently expand the capabilities to react to migration influxes to the Canary Islands, specifically Tenerife (Zapata and Ramallo).
-Besides documenting regular as well as irregular entrances to the islands, OBITen also acts directly upon the Canary society.
+Jointly funded by the cabildo and the University of La Laguna in Tenerife, OBITen emerged as an attempt to deepen the knowledge, and consequently expand the capabilities to react to migration influxes to the Canary Islands, specifically Tenerife (Zapata and Ramallo, 2015).
+Besides documenting regular as well as irregular entrances to the islands, OBITen also works with Canary communities, for instance organizing social events to bring together migrants and locals.
 This institution promotes integration and cultural diversity through various activities, services and resources.
-Although at its first years WHEN WAS IT CREATED??OBITen’s duty was merely for conducting research, it changed when the austerity measures reduce the budget allocated to the autonomous community.
-With the euro crisis, the cabildo of Tenerife reduced its funding to OBITen, what forced the institution to seek funds elsewhere.
-They achieved so HOW?? and continued their research duty, expanding it to integration services.
-That is how OBITen developed the plan of action Juntos en la misma dirección, Together in the same direction (Zapata and Ramallo).
+OBITen, created in 2001, initially focused on conducting research, the function of OBITen changed when austerity measures reduced the national budget allocated to projects for social intervention related to migrants (Zapata and Ramallo, 2015).
+With the euro crisis, the cabildo of Tenerife reduced its funding to OBITen, which forced the institution to seek funds from other public institutions such as the University of la Laguna, and continued their research duty, expanding it to integration services(Fundacion General Universidad de la Laguna, 2016).
+That is how OBITen developed the plan of action Juntos en la misma dirección, Together in the same direction (Zapata and Ramallo, 2015).

 Juntos en la misma dirección focuses on promoting relations between public agencies, migrants and the communities that have settled in the islands.
-Through this program, OBITen manages diversity through an intercultural focus (Zapata and Ramallo).
+Through this program, OBITen manages diversity through an intercultural focus(Zapata and Ramallo, 2015).
 Thanks to this approach, the island of Tenerife has become a member of the Network of Intercultural Cities, a network promoted by the Council of Europe (2015).
-An intercultural city has been defined as a city that “has people with different nationality, origin, language or religion/belief; the city actively combats discrimination and adapts its governance, institutions and services to the needs of a diverse population (Council of Europe, 2015: 2).
+An intercultural city has been defined as a city that “has people with different nationality, origin, language or religion/belief; the city actively combats discrimination and adapts its governance, institutions and services to the needs of a diverse population (Council of Europe, 2015:2).
 This rating takes into account education services, welcoming, governance, conflict resolution, business, labour market, media, and other topics related to the every-day life of migrants.
 Tenerife rates 39th among the 75 European cities sample (Council of Europe, 2015).